 For a detailed explanation, see my research presentation video on YouTube.

-Every nation’s designs are influenced by its politics.
-American politics merged with capitalism operates on the basis of liberal consumer spending, which promotes innovation and initiative in design.
+Designs produced in the United States and other countries are influenced by international factors, such as economics, trade, and politics.
+American capitalism operates on the basis of consumer spending, which can promote innovation and design initiative in industry.

 I am pursuing this topic as a Senior Honors Thesis that I will defend in fall 2021.
 See my blog for my academic journey on this topic.